A Brief Look at my Multi-Faceted Career

 Recent recurring roles include Grace & Frankie, Z Nation, and Reno 911.

-Recent guest star roles include CSI: Vegas, Call Me Kat, 9-1-1: Lone Star, Sex Lives of College Girls, and It’s Always Sunny in Philadelphia.
+Recent guest star roles include The Rookie: Feds, CSI: Vegas, Call Me Kat, 9-1-1: Lone Star, Sex Lives of College Girls, and It’s Always Sunny in Philadelphia.

 “Jack has an innate ability to communicate a sense of freedom.
 Whether at work or at an audition, I always feel there are elements of Jack’s perspective from which I can draw to help guide my experience.
 Our work together has allowed me to more reliably get out of my own way and connect to the material at hand.”